lemaslab/lemaslab.github.io/_people/yangruzhou.md

 ### About

-Yangru Zhou is a first-year Biomedical Informatics major master student under College of Medicine.
+Yangru Zhou is from Inner Mongolia, China.
+She is a first-year Biomedical Informatics major master student under College of Medicine.
+Her dream job is data scientist.
+During her spare time, she like swimming and drawing.

 ### current project